jgids/Machine_Learning_stocks/README.md

 # Machine_Learning_stocks
-This repository contains Machine Learning models trained with stock prices and other related variables
+This repository contains Machine Learning models trained with stock prices and other related variables, such as VIX index, oil price or economics data of the company under analysis.